The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Examples of Type I Superstring Amplitudes

 \ee \item and for $\tau=\frac{1}{2}-\frac{1}{\tau_2}\to \frac{1}{2}$ using Eq. \eqref{eq:thetaeta12eta24},

 \end{itemize} The real part of $\int_{\Gamma(T_{0})}d\tau\,f(\tau)$ receives contributions from the polar terms of $f_1$ and $f_2$, \be

 \ee which evaluates to

-The two terms agree with the literature \cite{Okada:1989sd, Eberhardt:2022zay}.
-Note that our answer matches the Eq.
-(4.16) of \cite{Eberhardt:2022zay} only in the sense of taking the forward limit of double pole degeneration of the associated four-point amplitude.
+The two terms agree with the literature~\cite[Eq.
+(20)]{Okada:1989sd} and \cite[Eq.
+(4.16)]{Eberhardt:2022zay}.
+Note that our answer matches with Ref.~\cite{Eberhardt:2022zay} only in the sense of taking the forward limit of double pole degeneration of the associated four-point amplitude.
 Moreover, the numerical evaluation converges to

 The choice $T_0=4\pi$ ensures a rather fast convergence, for which this value is attained for $n_{\rm max}\geq 8$.
-The numerical value matches with the expression \cite[Eq.
-(3.31)]{Eberhardt:2023xck} involving Gauss sums\footnote{Up to an overall factor $\frac{1}{(2\pi)^{2}}$ due to the normalization convention.}.
-It would be interesting to prove that both values are indeed identical.
+The numerical value matches with the expression~\cite[Eq.
+(3.31)]{Eberhardt:2023xck} involving Gauss sums.\footnote{Up to an overall factor $\frac{1}{(2\pi)^{2}}$ due to the normalization convention.} It would be interesting to prove that both values are indeed identical.
 We note that this value gives rise to a negative imaginary part for $\mathcal{A}^{\rm I}_{2,\Gamma}(1)$, which is different from the other cases we considered.
-However, including the contribution from the contour $\gamma(T_0)$ makes the imaginary part of the full amplitude positive as expected. \\ {\it Circle Method}\\ The calculation using the Circle Method results in the same value.
+However, including the contribution from the contour $\gamma(T_0)$ makes the imaginary part of the full amplitude positive as expected. \\ {\it Circle Method}\\ We proceed to derive an expression for the amplitude in terms of exponential sums using the Circle Method, and verify that this results in the same value.
 The evaluation is more involved in this case since the integrand $f$ has half-integral weight.
-We start by considering the 2-dimensional vector-valued modular form for $\rSL$, \be \left( \right)=\frac{1}{\eta(\tau)^{6}}\left( \right). \ee In the notation of Appendix \ref{app:kloosterman}, we determine the multiplier system $M(\gamma)_\mu^\nu$ by expressing $\vartheta_j$ as $\eta$-products \cite{Bringmann:2010sd}.
+We start by considering the 2-dimensional vector-valued modular form for $\rSL$, \be \left( \right)=\frac{1}{\eta(\tau)^{6}}\left( \right). \ee In the notation of Appendix \ref{app:kloosterman}, we determine the multiplier system $M(\gamma)_\mu^\nu$ by expressing $\vartheta_j$ as $\eta$-products~\cite{Bringmann:2010sd}.
 Since the $q$-series for $f=g_1$ does not have a polar term, the elements of interest for us are $M(\gamma)_1^0$.
 The functions $g_j$ are each modular forms for $\Gamma_0(4)$, such that $M(\gamma)_1^0$ vanishes for $\gamma\in \Gamma_0(4)$.
 Assuming $d=0\mod 4$ for $c$ odd and $c>0$, we derive for the non-vanishing cases \be